 The Panel is responsible for the other information.
-The other information comprises the information included on pages 1 to 47, but does not include the financial statements and the performance information, and our auditor's report thereon.
+The other information comprises the information included in the annual report but does not include the financial statements and the performance information, and our auditor's report thereon.

 Our opinion on the financial statements and the performance information does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.